Coursera-Discount-Coupon-Promo-2025/.github/profile/README.md

-# Coursera Discount April 2025 → 40% + $99 OFF Coupon [$300 Deals]
+# Coursera Discount May 2025 → 40% + $99 OFF Coupon [$300 Deals]

 Need a Coursera coupon that works?
 In this article, I have listed a verified Coursera Plus discount offer where you can save 40% on the Coursera Plus annual plan.
 This lets you save $99 compared to monthly subscriptions.

 The monthly plan usually costs $59, which adds up to $708 per year.
-But with our discount coupon, your total comes down to just $300 with the discounted annual plan, which is just $25 monthly this April 2025.
+But with our discount coupon, your total comes down to just $300 with the discounted annual plan, which is just $25 monthly this May 2025.
 Coursera Plus discount gives you unlimited access to over 10,000 courses and professional certificates.

 [![coursera discount](https://buddyforhelp.com/wp-content/uploads/2025/04/coursera-discount.png)](https://imp.i384100.net/k04EPd)

-## Latest Coursera Discount Coupon, Offers & Promo Codes (April 2025)
+## Latest Coursera Discount Coupon, Offers & Promo Codes (May 2025)
 Coursera Plus helps you save money through its subscription model that gives you access to over 10,000 courses and professional certificates from leading institutions.
 Here's a look at the current discount options you can get.

 ### Coursera Plus Annual plan Discount (Save $99)
-The annual Coursera Plus subscription costs $399 per year and stands out as the most affordable choice, but you can get a flat 25% discount on the annual plan through April 14, 2025, and it will cost you just $300.
+The annual Coursera Plus subscription costs $399 per year and stands out as the most affordable choice, but you can get a flat 25% discount on the annual plan through May 31, 2025, and it will cost you just $300.

 [![coursera discount code](https://buddyforhelp.com/wp-content/uploads/2025/04/coursera-coupon.png)](https://imp.i384100.net/k04EPd)